By Power of PositivityPublished on May 09, 2020Last modified January 05, 2023

 5. Hyperventilating

-Hyperventilating is one of the top symptoms of a panic attack, and somewhat ironically, it can also trigger one.
+Hyperventilating is one of the top symptoms of a panic attack; somewhat ironically, it can also trigger one.
 When you hyperventilate, your breathing becomes fast and shallow.
-Then, your body sends a signal to your brain to tell it that something is going wrong.
+Then, your body signals to your brain to tell it that something is going wrong.
 This can then become a vicious cycle – hyperventilating causes panic, which causes more hyperventilation.

 One positive way to overcome this is through diaphragmatic breathing, which can effectively control your breathing and stop the attack.
 Diaphragmatic breathing is the process of inhaling through your nose for four seconds, exhaling through your mouth for six seconds, and finally pausing for two seconds before repeating the cycle three times, minimum.